akkadotnet/akka.net/docs/articles/concepts/actor-systems.md

 ## Blocking Needs Careful Management
 In some cases it is unavoidable to do blocking operations, i.e. to put a thread to sleep for an indeterminate time, waiting for an external event to occur.
 Examples are legacy RDBMS drivers or messaging APIs, and the underlying reason is typically that (network) I/O occurs under the covers.
 When facing this, you may be tempted to just wrap the blocking call inside a Future and work with that instead, but this strategy is too simple: you are quite likely to find bottlenecks or run out of memory or threads when the application runs under increased load.

-The non-exhaustive list of adequate solutions to the “blocking problem” includes the following suggestions:
+The non-exhaustive list of adequate solutions to the "blocking problem" includes the following suggestions:

 * Do the blocking call within an actor (or a set of actors managed by a [router](xref:routers)), making sure to configure a thread pool which is either dedicated for this purpose or sufficiently sized.
 * Do the blocking call within a `Task`, ensuring an upper bound on the number of such calls at any point in time (submitting an unbounded number of tasks of this nature will exhaust your memory or thread limits).